6070 S. Eastern Ave. • Ste. 200 • Las Vegas, NV 89119

 P: 702.735.8434 • F: 702.735.8431 • firstname.lastname@example.org

-The Nevada Childhood Cancer Foundation (NCCF) has developed a number of education programs designed to meet the educational needs of every child diagnosed with a life-threatening or chronic illness in Southern Nevada.
-NCCF and the Torino Foundation Education Services Program, named for its funding donor, help chronically-ill children continue their education while receiving treatment and return to school with equal opportunity and any necessary accommodations required by law to aid them in the pursuit of their educational and life-long goals.
+The Brett Torino Foundation Education Services, a program of Nevada Childhood Cancer Foundation,has developed a number of education services designed to meet the educational needs of every child diagnosed with a life-threatening or chronic illness in Southern Nevada.
+The program provides a way for chronically-ill children to continue their education while receiving treatment and return to school with equal opportunity and any necessary accommodations required by law to aid them in the pursuit of their educational and life-long goals.

-Programs and services include the Torino Foundation Classroom, located at Sunrise Children’s Hospital, tutoring, advocacy, transition, and neuropsychological testing.
+Named after its donor, the programs and services include the Brett Torino In-Patient Classroom, located at Sunrise Children’s Hospital, tutoring, advocacy, and transition.
 Through these programs, our licensed professional staff members work to ensure that each child is given the opportunity and the appropriate supports to experience success in their education.

 How We Help: